beyondgrep/ack3/dev/questions.md

 # More Questions (2011-11-04)

-**Q:** When adding a filetype to match a file by extension, regex, or name, is this comparison case-insenstive?
+**Q:** When adding a filetype to match a file by extension, regex, or name, is this comparison case-insensitive?
 (I'm assuming yes)

 **A:** I think that we have to go with case-insensitive, yes.
 I think anything that would rely on something other than that is just